CF: What is it about the Cascade Farmlands region that makes tree fruit so remarkable?

 CF: When does the Red Haven harvest begin this year?

 Peter: Due to weather, every year is a little different.
-Harvest this year is a bit slow, around the second week of August.
+Harvest this year (posted in 2017) is a bit slow, around the second week of August.
 The other peaches I mentioned follow at week or two intervals.
 All of those are "free stone," meaning the flesh pulls easily away from the pit.
 We've got Desiree peaches in the fruit stands now.
 They are very good, but the best, the free stone varieties, are yet to come.

 CF: What is the value of "tree ripened" fruit?